BaseCampCoding/unit-project-2-lance-jeremiah-b/PROPOSAL.md

 ## Description and Motivation

 In this project, we wanted to build a Battleship game inside of Python.
-Our twist will be making the game capable of being played on two different computers using Python.This way you could having a proper game of Battleship with multiple grids for your board and the enemy's board.
+Our twist will be making the game capable of being played on two different computers using Python.
+This way you could having a proper game of Battleship with multiple grids for your board and the enemy's board.

-## Extras
+Here are some extras we could add:
 - Special attacks

 Special attacks will be able to hit multiple grids with different patterns, and some will bypass various defensive mearsures.

 - Defensive measures

 For now, only one ship has a defensive measure.
 This defensive measure will allow that ship to survive a special attack that would otherwise destroy it.

 - Adding different kinds of ships

 A varity of spcial ships will be added to give the player more unique choices to make during set up

 - If larger ships are added, possibly expand game area grid.

 For example, if we add a 2X8 ship, then we could expand the grid as necessary to fit all the ships on the board.

 ## Prior Art